practical-artificial-intelligence-841/website/content/project/project-proposal-guidelines.md

 ## Team Contributions
 Team members collaborate to:

-- Select an **AI system example** from publicly available sources to answer question #2
+- Explore and select an **AI system example** of the assigned **AI system type** using trustworthy and publicly available materials and resources (to address #1 and #2 above)

-- Assemble relevant **references** from the assigned readings, other references made available in the course notes, Wikipedia, and other sources of adequate.
-These references are collected in the team project Zotero library and listed in section 6 of the proposal.
+- Assemble relevant **references** from the assigned readings, other references made available in the course notes, Wikipedia, and other adequate sources (to address #6 above)
+    - Set up a team project Zotero libray
+    - Add the references to the team project Zotero library
+    - List the references in Section 6 of the proposal.

 ## Individual Contributions
 Team members decide to equitably divide the task of writing sections 3, 4, and 5.

 - Determine the team member who's the lead author and the team member who's the reviewer for the following questions:

-    - Member 1: Questions 3 and 5a
+    - Member 1: Questions 3 and 5.1 and 5.2

-    - Member 2: Questions 4 and 5b
+    - Member 2: Questions 4 and 5.3 and 5.4

-- Include the **names** and **roles** along with the text of the question in the proposal
+- Include the **names** and **roles** along with the text of the question in the proposal.

 ## Development
 The project proposal can be developed through direct, real-time collaboration between team members.

 - On the **main** branch, create **docs** directory.
 In this folder, create **PROPOSAL.md** .